Next Step Bristol

 The University of Bristol's Next Step Bristol programme is a fantastic opportunity for year 13 students from Black or Asian backgrounds to experience the University through a series of virtual events.

 All virtual events will run during after-school hours, and in less busy periods of your school year.
-Throughout the year there will be approximately 11 hours of contact time.
+Throughout the year there will be likely be 4 online sessions and the opportunity to attend one on campus event.
 Exact dates and times will be confirmed upon joining the programme.

 Guaranteed contextual offer to the University of Bristol

 We are committed to attracting the very best students.
 We hold Next Step Bristol participants in high regard.